 In troubled times – and there’s no question these count as such – investors tend to turn to a safe haven.
 Gold, art, Anguilla real estate.
 Granted, this might not be exactly the list of foolproof commodities you’ll find at your standard wealth management advisor’s office but, believe it or not, property on Anguilla has seen a significant spike in interest in recent months.

-Whether it’s the island’s well-documented status as one of the very few Covid-free places remaining on the planet, or a collateral result of the increased levels of anxiety experienced by people all around the globe, the fact remains that over the last few weeks we have seen a flurry of enquiries for land and houses for sale in Anguilla, followed by a pretty common question: so, what do we need to do to buy property on Anguilla?
+Whether it’s the island’s well-documented status as one of the places least affected by Covid on the planet, or a collateral result of the increased levels of anxiety experienced by people all around the globe, the fact remains that over the last few weeks we have seen a flurry of enquiries for land and houses for sale in Anguilla, followed by a pretty common question: so, what do we need to do to buy property on Anguilla?

 The first thing that’s important to understand is that anyone can buy property on Anguilla, but anyone other than an Anguillan national or Belonger will have to undergo a screening process prior to being allowed to purchase any piece of real estate on the island.
 Upon completion of this screening process the applicant will be awarded an Alien Land Holding License (ALHL)